⏲ The Time it takes

 "Should we tell them they owe us for damages?"
 We asked, excited about the prospect of international litigation.

-"Gentlemen, do NOT say any such thing."
+"Gentlemen, do NOT say any such thing," came the sage advice.

 "Are you sure???"
 I mean come on, this was an expensive laptop!